microsoft/language-server-protocol/_specifications/specification-3-16.md

  */
 export interface CompletionList {
 	/**
-	 * This list it not complete.
+	 * This list is not complete.
 Further typing should result in recomputing
 	 * this list.
 	 */
 	isIncomplete: boolean;